AddressXception/ethereum-docker-cicd/README.md

 ## Build in docker

-To build in docker, you only need powershell and docker installed.
+Execute one of the `docker-run-tests` scripts

-1. execute `pwsh ./scripts/docker-compose-test.ps1`
+1. execute `pwsh ./scripts/docker-run-tests.ps1`
+2. alternatively, execute `./scripts/docker-run-tests.sh`

 Docker will write out results to `build-results`